 - Officers cannot comment as to an applicant's future intentions.
-If the garage structure is intended for a different use such as business in the future, a separate planning application may be required which would be subject to neighbour notification and assessment against the development plan and material planning considerations; - There is no evidence before officers that a business is intended to be transferred from a different location to this site; - A new planning application may be required in the event that the applicant or any future occupier wishes to change the use of the garage.
-That application would be subject to neighbour notification and assessment against the development plan and material planning considerations.
+If the garage structure is intended for a different use such as business in the future, a separate planning application would be required which would be subject to neighbour notification and assessment against adopted planning policies; - There is no evidence before officers that a business is intended to be transferred from a different location to this site;

+A new planning application would be required in the event that the applicant or any future occupier wishes to change the use of the retrospective garage.
+That application would be subject to neighbour notification and assessment against adopted planning policies.